 Most of us like to directly hop on a treadmill on a higher setting and start working out to an extreme.
 They don’t realize that by doing this, they are setting themselves up to various sorts of pain.
 Many trainers recommend starting off your workout by doing a light exercise or jog or any sort of warm-up.
 This will relax your stiff muscles and make them active for the upcoming exertion.

-A treadmill is a great outlet for cardio to achieve your fitness goals.
+A treadmill is a great outlet for cardio to achieve your fitness goals and is better than outdoor running in the sense that its shock absorber provides more protection.
 But it can be a pain if not done right.
-Before using any sort of gym equipment, consult a doctor and a certified fitness trainer who can lead you in the right direction health-wise and recommend the right quality and type of shoes and equipment fit for you.
-This will not only prevent unnecessary body pains, but it will also help you achieve your goals in no time.
+Before using any sort of gym equipment, consult a doctor or physical therapist and a certified fitness trainer who can lead you in the right direction health-wise and recommend the right quality and type of shoes and equipment fit for you.
+This will not only prevent unnecessary body pains, but it will also help you achieve your exercise goals in no time.